HarvardMapCollection/tutorials/qgis/join/index.md

 # How to Join Data in QGIS

 It is common for mappers to find information with a spatial component available in formats that are not yet optimized to work with mapping software.
-One such occurrence is spreadsheet data.
+One such occurrence is working with spreadsheet data.

 In this tutorial you will learn how to **join** tables to **GIS shapefiles** to create a new, mappable dataset with both geographic boundaries *and* statistical information.